 10. Ride a coaster at Kentucky Kingdom

-Take a break from all the sightseeing and spend a fun day at Kentucky Kingdom, an amusement park in Louisville.
-This sprawling park has a number of rides, roller coasters and attractions for visitors of various ages.
-Thrill-seekers can try Lightning Run, Kentucky Flyer, Cyclos and such other rides.
+Take a break from all the famous sights and spend a fun day at Kentucky Kingdom, an amusement park close to Louisville International Airport.
+This sprawling park has a number of rides, roller coasters, and attractions for visitors of various ages.
+Thrill-seekers can try Lightning Run, Kentucky Flyer, Cyclos, and such other rides.
 Family-friendly rides, a 5-D cinema, a carousel, and a variety of shows are also available here.

 Address: 937 Phillips Ln, Louisville, KY 40209, United States